 As we have mentioned, CBD or cannabidiol is one of the components naturally hosted in cannabis.
 Perhaps, after finding it out, you may feel some concerns about the psychoactive properties of this plant.
 A lot of novice users rightfully ask whether CBD is addictive, and the short answer to this question is no.

-According to the World Health Organisation, CBD is neither toxic nor additive or psychoactive.
+According to the World Health Organisation, CBD is neither toxic nor addictive or psychoactive.
 In comparison, THC (tetrahydrocannabinol) – one more cannabinoid makes you feel high while CBD just balances your nervous system and does not have any psychoactive effects.

 CBD, Sleep and the Endocannabinoid System

-The logical sequence of their reasoning begins with the statement that there is the Endocannabinoid system within the nervous one.
+The logical sequence of scientific reasoning begins with the statement that there is the Endocannabinoid system within the nervous one.
 This system is powered by cannabinoid receptors.
 The receptors are similar to “locks” to which natural cannabinoids of a hemp plant are the “keys”.
 When the endocannabinoid receptors of our body connect to the cannabinoids contained in CBD products, they enhance various physiological processes, including but not limited to sleep patterns regulations.

 CBD for Sleep Studies Overview